-A (40 points): Run the Misra-Gries Algorithm (see L11.3.1) with (k-1) = 9 counters on streams S1 and S2.
+A (40 points): Run the Misra-Gries Algorithm (see L11.3.1) with (k - 1) = 9 counters on streams S1 and S2.
 Report the output of the counters at the end of the stream.
+In addition to each counter report the estimated ratio of each label using the estimated count/m.

-In each stream, use just the counters to report how many objects might occur more than 20% of the time, and which must occur more than 20% of the time.
+In each stream, use just the counters to report which characters might occur at least 20% of the time, and which must occur at least 20% of the time.